ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Drag.rst

 Using the Drag attached property, any Item can be made a source of drag and drop events within a scene.

-When a drag is
-`active </sdk/apps/qml/QtQuick/Drag#active-attached-prop>`__ on an item, any change in that item's position will generate a drag event that will be sent to any `DropArea </sdk/apps/qml/QtQuick/DropArea/>`__ that intersects with the new position of the item.
+When a drag is :ref:`active <sdk_qtquick_drag#active-attached-prop>` on an item, any change in that item's position will generate a drag event that will be sent to any :ref:`DropArea <sdk_qtquick_droparea>` that intersects with the new position of the item.
 Other items which implement drag and drop event handlers can also receive these events.

-The following snippet shows how an item can be dragged with a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__.
+The following snippet shows how an item can be dragged with a :ref:`MouseArea <sdk_qtquick_mousearea>`.
 However, dragging is not limited to mouse drags; anything that can move an item can generate drag events, including touch events, animations and bindings.

 .. code:: qml